 What Are Smile Lines?

-According to Mariwalla, smile lines are the common—aka non-scientific—term for nasolabial folds.
-Which, she explains are the vertical lines that extend from the sides of the nose and curve around the mouth.
-They're a natural part of aging and therefore can be tricky to treat unless your willing to opt for a cosmetic procedure.
-(But more on that in a minute.)
+According to Kavita Mariwalla, MD, FAAD, who is a specialist in facial reconstruction, skin cancer detection and treatment, and is also an expert esthetician, smile lines are the common—aka non-scientific—term for nasolabial folds.
+Which, she explains, are the vertical lines that extend from the sides of the nose and curve around the mouth.
+They're a natural part of aging and, therefore, can be tricky to treat unless you're willing to opt for a cosmetic procedure.
+(But more on that in a minute).

 Why Do We Get Them?